 Real-estate developers are also responsible for the fact that immigrants of the same nationality are often clustered together in certain areas.
 This is because developers often ran successful sales campaigns, targeting one country for each development in order to optimise resources and costs.
 Thus colonies housing people of the same nationality arose, in particular, homes sought by the elderly, who felt more at ease living among their countrymen.
-Thus, British, German, Dutch, Norwegian, etc. colonies have now become part of a multicultural mosaic (Piqueras, 2011).
-The greater the number of people from one nationality settled in the area, the greater their influence.
-The residents of these colonies are involved in the social and political life of Spain, at least on a local level.
-Many of these settlers stand for Spanish political parties, and nowadays it is not unusual to find foreign councillors forming part of the local councils in the more touristic areas of the Mediterranean coast (Janoschka and Duran, 2013).
+Thus, British, German, Dutch, in the area, the greater their influence.
+The residents of these colonies are involved in the social and political life of LED TO OVERCROWDING OF Spain, at least on a local level.
+Many of these settlers stand for Spanish political parties, and nowadays it is not unusual to find foreign councillors forming EXCESS TRAFFIC AND LAND part of the local councils in EXPLOITATION IN GENERAL" the more touristic areas of the Mediterranean coast (Janoschka and Duran, 2013).